Track Record

 No Retroactive Changes

-Once a pick is published and resolved, the record is permanent.
-If a pick loses, the loss stays.
-If a pick wins, the win stays.
+Once a projection is published and resolved, the record is permanent.
+If a projection loses, the loss stays.
+If a projection wins, the win stays.
 There are no "voided" picks (except for official game cancellations), no after-the-fact reclassifications, and no selective deletion of losing streaks.
 The track record reflects reality, not a curated highlight reel.

 Real-Time Updates